sochacki111/swapi-project/README.md

   ]
 }
 ```
+⚠️ Important ⚠️

-Besides of simple informations about the film.
-Returned object contains also lists of associated resources like characters, planets, starship, vehicles and species.
-Each object of the list consists of three properties: "id", "name" and "hasAccess".
-Property "hasAccess" designates whether the currently logged in user has access to details of that resource.
+Besides simple information about the film.
+The returned object contains also lists of associated resources like characters, planets, starship, vehicles and species.
+Each object of the list contains "hasAccess" property which designates whether the currently logged in user has access to details of that resource.

-To get full experience from working with the API please follow the API documentation available at http://localhost:8080/api-docs/
+*To get the full experience from working with the API please follow the API documentation available at http://localhost:8080/api-docs/*

 ## Technologies